 3. Rejection doesn’t mean that you suck.

 I can’t say this enough: 850 submissions this year, ((2009)) 25 slots.
 My short list was 150.
 The final decision can be a painful process of whittling away very good acts I really want based on whom I’ve already got, and when it gets down to the final choices, it’s a matter of very excellent band vs. very excellent band.
 Not getting booked may come down to a million factors that have nothing to do with your talent.

 4. I pay what I can pay, and my budget is largely out of my control.

 Whether I’ve been booking for a bar or the festival, the money I’ve got is all I’ve got.
 I’m not trying to cheat bands out of money, and I don’t have a secret reserve hidden away somewhere.
-Last year2 after booking the festival, I came in $50 under budget, which went to something else we needed to spend money on.
+Last year ((2008)) after booking the festival, I came in $50 under budget, which went to something else we needed to spend money on.
 I also run a free festival, and don’t have to worry about ticket sales, so I’m not blowing half the budget on one headliner; everyone gets paid within a reasonable range of each other. ((And we do have minimums that we stick to religiously.))

 5. It’s a business, and if you don’t like business, you don’t have to be in it.

 I hear people complain all the time that they don’t like writing bios, selling themselves, etc. – the whole ‘I just wanna be an artist, man!’ schtick.
 And that’s cool.
 If you want to play music in your mom’s basement for your cat and your significant other, go ahead.
 People who want to get paid for gigs have to work at the business side, and spend as much or more time on that than on rehearsing and playing and writing and recording.

 6. I didn’t just fall off of a potato truck.